victorjonsson/jQuery-Form-Validator/README.md

 ## Changelog

+#### 2.2.43
+- Fixed min/max parse error in HTML5 module
+- Now also supports Twitter bootstraps horizontal forms
+- This plugin now also distributes a default CSS theme including success/fail icons (used on formvalidator.net)
+- Email validation now won't fail if email begins with a number
+- This plugin now comes with error dialogs translated to English, French, German, Spanish and English.
+- New validator `letternumeric`.
+Validates that input consists out of any type of letter (not only alphanumeric) and/or numbers
+- You can now validate image dimension and ratio
+- ... and a bunch of other smaller bug fixes and improvements.

 #### 2.2.0
 * Now possible to define an error message for each validation rule on a certain input (issue #113)